emilianoregazzoni/Bellabeat/README.md

-It’s ok, it seems to be strongly relationated, how I supposed it would be.
+It is ok, it seems to be strongly relationated, how I supposed it would be.

-Now let's check about Users.
+Now let's check about users.
 Do all the users have similar activity records?
 It is true that the dataset is a bit incomplete.

 ![image](https://user-images.githubusercontent.com/20979227/181281699-f54b6342-bbef-49cc-984f-50a15bd3ab4f.png)